When a Van Gogh was used as a chicken coop door

 While most journalists focus on the ear—whether it was entirely cut off—we will concentrate on what Dr Rey wrote:

-"I’m happy to be able to give you the information you have requested concerning my unfortunate friend Van Gogh.
+I’m happy to be able to give you the information you have requested concerning my unfortunate friend Van Gogh.

-I sincerely hope that you won’t fail to glorify the genius of this remarkable painter, as he deserves."
+I sincerely hope that you won’t fail to glorify the genius of this remarkable painter, as he deserves.

 Like Joseph Roulin, as we already discussed, Félix Rey, for being kind to this remarkable genius, is now eternal.

+Not that bad for a cochonnerie, only suitable for chickens!
 And a fair reward for being a good doctor and a nice person, don't you think?

 Sources